A Romantic Outdoor Night-time Ceremony in Nashville

 After we had our moment, our amazing bridal party came to join us.
 I may be biased, but the navy tuxedos, with the “portabella” vests and bow ties, and camel shoes look great paired with my beautiful bridesmaids.

-The best part about having the dinner before the ceremony?
-J and I had a private dinner set up for just the two of us.. and guess what?
+The best part about having the dinner before the outdoor night-time ceremony?
+J and I had a private dinner set up for just the two of us.
+And guess what?
 We actually got to enjoy our dinner!
+I always hear about how many couples don’t even get to eat at their own wedding and we were not going to let that happen to us.
 It was really nice to be able to unwind with my groom in those last few minutes before our marriage.
-Don’t worry – guests never saw me !
+Don’t worry– guests never saw me !

-[The private setting was unbelievably calming – I highly recommend this to ANY bride]
+The private dinner setting was unbelievably calming – I highly recommend this to ANY bride.

 Shortly after, it was time to take a few last minute “golden hour” photos while our guests were enjoying their dinner.

-I had about a half hour of downtime before it was time to make my way to the ceremony site.
-I took that time to do a little journaling.
+I had about a half-hour of downtime before it was time to make my way to the ceremony site.
+Instead of letting myself get anxious, I took that time to do a little journaling.
 I wanted to be able to look back and remember how I was feeling at that exact moment.
 I am not typically someone who writes in a journal, but that time of self-reflection was really great and I am glad I did that instead of letting myself become a ball of nerves!

 Alas, it was time!
 You may remember a previous post where I described my vision of my ceremony.
-You can check it out here to see how my finished product compared!
+You can check it out here to see how the finished product compared!